Biz Mackey: Baseball career

 Mackey joined the Newark Eagles in 1939, replaced Dick Lundy as manager a year later, and continued his work with young players such as Monte Irvin, Larry Doby, and Don Newcombe.
 When Doby joined the Cleveland Indians of the American League in 1947, it was Mackey who recommended moving him from second base to center field.

-Personality conflicts with Newark owner Effa Manley led to Mackey's departure from play after the 1941 season.
-He returned to the field in 1945 and managed the team in 1946 as the Eagles won the Negro League World Series 4 games to 3, again over the Monarchs, who featured pitcher Satchel Paige.
-Even in his 40s, Mackey was still an effective player – he batted .307 in 1945, and appeared in the 1947 All-Star Game at age 50.
+Personality conflicts with Newark owner Effa Manley led to Mackey's departure from play after the 1941 season, moving to Los Angeles.
+While there, he worked at North American Aviation during World War II.
+He returned to the Eagles in 1945 when Manley had a conflict with his replacement, Willie Wells.
+Mackey managed the team in 1946 as the Eagles won the Negro League World Series four games to three, again over the Monarchs, who featured pitcher Satchel Paige.
+Even in his forties, Mackey was still an effective player – he batted .307 in 1945, and appeared in the 1947 All-Star Game at age 50.
 When the Eagles moved to Houston in 1950, he retired from baseball following the season.